Getting enough sleep is essential to your wellbeing and proper physical and mental health.

 Of course, it is ultimately up to you which product you decide to go with, but our goal is to give you a well-researched guide to finding the best options for you and your lifestyle.

-- Start dynamic personalized workouts on your wrist with step by step coaching.
-Syncing range: Up to 30 feet.
-Certain...
+- Start dynamic personalized workouts on your wrist with step by step coAChing.
+Synchronizing range: up to 30 feet....

-- Store and play 300 plus songs, plus download playlists from Pandora.
-If the band sizes are small,it fits wrist of...
+- Store and play 300 plus songs, and download playlists from Pandora.
+If the band sizes are small, it fits wrist of...

-- Use built in GPS/GLONASS to track pace, distance & routes and get Pure Pulse continuous heart rate tracking & real time...
+- Use built in gps to trACk pACe, distance & routes and get pure pulse continuous heart rate trACking & real time zones

 If you are looking for a wearable sleep tracker, the Fitbit Ionic is the way to go.
 It offers accurate sleep and fitness tracking.

 - Records REM, deep, and light sleep cycles, as well as provides guidance on improving your sleep

 - Tracks workouts and sleep, while providing step-by-step coaching and screen guidance

 - Receive smartphone notifications on your wrist, such as texts, calls, and calendar alerts